alphagov/inside-government-admin-guide/first-steps/markdown.md

 *  List both plurals and singulars, but not possessives like DFT's.
 *  List plurals ahead of singulars (eg HGVs must be before HGV).
 *  No need to list acronyms that appear only once.

+### Blockquotes

+As the Prime Minister said:

+> Rule, Britannia, rule the waves.
+>
+> Britons never shall be slaves.

+*  Introduce a blockquote with a colon.
+*  The > in the line space is important.
+If you leave it out you will get 2 separate quotes, not 1 running quote.
+*  Leave 1 empty line space above and below your blockquote.
+*  Do not use blockquotes in speeches, they are for news articles and case studies only.

+For more advice on using blockquotes on GOV.UK, see the [style guide: news](https://www.gov.uk/designprinciples/insidegovernment#news) and [style guide: case studies](https://www.gov.uk/designprinciples/insidegovernment#case-studies).

 ### Images and attachments